Fukuoka City Subway: Lines

+Hakata and Nakasu-Kawabata stations are counted twice (as Kūkō-Nanakuma and Kūkō-Hakozaki interchanges, respectively).
+The total number of individual stations is therefore 36.

 Airport rail link

 Visitors traveling to Fukuoka by Shinkansen (bullet train) disembark at JR Hakata Station.
 They can then transfer to the Fukuoka City Subway system by changing to Hakata Subway station, located under JR Hakata station.
-Fukuoka Airport is also linked to the Fukuoka City Subway.
-Downtown Fukuoka City can be reached in about 10 minutes by subway, making Fukuoka Airport one of the most accessible major-city airports in the world.
+Fukuoka Airport is also linked to the Fukuoka City Subway with the Kūkō Line, making it the only subway line in Japan that directly links to an airport.
+Downtown Fukuoka city can be reached in about 10 minutes by subway, making Fukuoka Airport one of the most accessible major-city airports in the world.